 “No other competing burial story exists.
 If the burial by Joseph were fictitious, then we would expect to find either some historical trace of what actually happened to Jesus’ corpse or at least some competing legends.
 But all our sources are unanimous on Jesus’ honorable interment by Joseph” (12).

 The Burial in an Early Sermon

-Although Acts 13:28-31 directly attests to the burial, one discovers that it is indirectly attested to in an early sermon in which the apostle Peter compared David’s occupied tomb to Christ’s empty one (Acts 2:29).
+Although Acts 13:28-31 directly attests to the burial, one finds an indirect reference in an early sermon in which the apostle Peter compared David’s occupied tomb to Christ’s empty one (2:29).
 Acts 2:29 presents an early apostolic preaching of the empty tomb.
 Craig writes,

 “The empty tomb is implied in the contrast between David’s tomb and Jesus’: “David died and was buried and his tomb is with us to this day.”
 But “this Jesus God has raised up” (2:29-32; cf. 13.36-7).
 Finally, the third line of the tradition handed on by Paul summarizes, as I have said, the empty tomb story” (13).